How to wallpaper a ceiling – 5 steps for getting pro results

 Why wallpaper a ceiling?

 There are many reasons to wallpaper a ceiling.
-The most basic is to cover an uneven or cracked surface; you can then paint over wallpaper on a ceiling for a perfectly flat finish, though you may want to check how to paint a ceiling since again it differs slightly to painting a wall
+The most basic is to cover an uneven or cracked surface; you can then paint over wallpaper on a ceiling for a perfectly flat finish, though you may want to check how to paint a ceiling since again it differs slightly to painting a wall.

 'Ceilings wallpapered with an eye-catching design are very on trend at the moment, which is another reason to do so,' says Lucy Searle, Editor in Chief, Homes & Gardens.
 'Carrying the print from the walls up onto the ceiling creates a cocooning effect in a bedroom, while a wallpapered ceiling in an otherwise plain room can look very effective.

 Lola Houlton is a news writer for Homes & Gardens.
-She has been writing content for Future PLC for the past five years, in particular Homes & Gardens, Real Homes and GardeningEtc.
-She writes on a broad range of subjects, including recipe articles, reviewing products, writing ‘how to’ and ‘when to’ articles.
-Lola now writes about everything from organization through to house plants.
-Lola is a graduate student, who completed her degree in Psychology at the University of Sussex.
+She has been writing content for Future PLC for the past six years, in particular Homes & Gardens, Real Homes and GardeningEtc.
+She writes on a broad range of subjects, including practical household advice, recipe articles, and product reviews, working closely with experts in their fields to cover everything from heating to home organization through to house plants.
+Lola is a graduate, who completed her degree in Psychology at the University of Sussex.
 She has also spent some time working at the BBC.